 The problem with Haidt using David Hume (see endnote) and induction to fortify his argument is simpler.
 Empiricism is just plainly wrong; if observation alone allowed for verified information it would not have taken thousands of years to realize the earth is spinning (indeed we might never have figured out the puzzle), or that the sun is just another star, that we evolved from other animals on the planet, that there is mathematical tell in chaos, that there is spontaneous order in economics, that there is no supernatural design of any detectable kind and so forth.
 We realized all of these things by observation combined with explanation; i.e., by metaphysical reasoning.
 Induction as a mode of verification is mistaken and leads to bad philosophy.
 Induction is only one small aspect of greater reasoning.
 Hume’s definition of causality (ruling out metaphysical speculation) is just that, really bad philosophy which led to a false and phony divide in knowledge and set a horrible trap (between the Rationalists on the continent and the Empiricists on the island) to which an unlikely and unsuspecting liberal philosopher, Emmanuel Kant, fell into, creating the very worst of bad philosophy in this modern era by re-introducing restrictions on reason and creating the phenomenal world out of whole cloth.
 This would lead to Schopenhauer and Nietzsche and the murky will to power and individual nihilism to give it the spark of heady anti-democratic revolutionary magnitude which Kant hadn’t seen coming.
 As an unintended consequence, it would be sidetracked to Hegel, he to Marx—and through Marx’s writings to Hitler—and other German Teutonic collectivist intellectuals.
 I get it, Nazism wasn’t socialist even though they used this alluring title; however, "Hitler read Marx carefully while living in Munich in 1913, and may have picked up from him a fateful postulate that the two ideologies would share."
-At any rate, they weren't exactly laissez faire democrats who believe in the Nightwatchmen state and universal human rights for all people--they read Marx and like the Marxists they became totalitarians.
+At any rate, they weren't exactly laissez faire democrats who believed in the Nightwatchmen state and universal human rights for all people--they had read Marx and like the Marxists they became totalitarians.